jigx-com/jigx-docs-examples/docs/Jig Types/jig_list.md

 - A product image shown as an `avatar` on the left side.

 **Examples:**
-See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-with-rating-percentage-max.jigx" target="_blank">GitHub</a>.
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-with-rating-percentage-max.jigx).